August 29, 2013 | by Syncplicity by Axway Team

 I believe reality is somewhere between.
 The challenge will be giving enterprise users consumer-grade ease of use with enterprise-grade security and compliance.

-At Syncplicity we have formulated three ways vendors can successfully offer highly usable—in fact beautiful—applications for the enterprise with zero compromise.
+At Syncplicity by Axway we have formulated three ways vendors can successfully offer highly usable—in fact beautiful—applications for the enterprise with zero compromise.

 Everyone knows it’s important to delight the user.
 When you build a great app, user engagement will be high and measurable.

-At Syncplicity, these are our guiding principles for driving usage through design:
+At Syncplicity by Axway, these are our guiding principles for driving usage through design: